-Studies show that massage therapy can have a positive effective on children with ADHD.
-In a study by B. Magaddian, a massage therapy group showed positive effects after receiving massage from therapists and parents.
+Studies show that massage therapy can have a positive effect on children with ADHD.
+In a study by B. Magaddian, a massage therapy group showed positive effects after receiving a massage from therapists and parents.
 The researchers in this study found the results to be quite promising.

 The study’s protocol…

 • The patients receiving massage received six 20-minute sessions given once weekly.

 • The patients were supine and prone on the massage table and massage therapy techniques were adapted to each individual.

 • The modalities used included Swedish, cranial-sacral and lymphatic drainage techniques.

 • Parents watched the treatments and were then instructed on how to perform them at home.
 They were also given the opportunity to practice the techniques before leaving and given a hand out describing the techniques and a calendar to mark each day they spent five minutes or more doing the treatment with their child.

 • The patients reported better anger control, improvement in mood, more restful sleep and improvement in focus at school.

 • Two out of three participants also showed improvement at social functions.

 • All parents involved in the study found the experience to be a positive one.
 Parents found it relaxing and felt comfortable with the technique, including a sense of closeness with the child.